Eugene32/Inventory-Manager-LibreOffice-/README.md

 # Inventory-Manager-LibreOffice-
-Inventory Management for Inventory from shelf to inspection using LibreOffice macro
+Inventory Management from shelf to inspection using LibreOffice macro

 This file uses LibreOffice macro to keep track of the location of items on inventory shelves.
 - Can change location and tracks previous location and movement date.